happyvolt92/MVC.Swift/OpenQuizz/README.md

 # OpenQuizz
-This quiz app supports a course on iOS development on OpenClassrooms.
+This quiz app exercices on iOS development on OpenClassrooms.